CAIIB Previous Year Question Papers PDF with Important Study Material

 This is a very common mistake done by many CAIIB aspirants, Cramming the information before the night of the exam or before two days may help you in the JAIIB examination (Although it is a wrong way of preparation).
 But here in the CAIIB examination, it won’t help you to even score thirty marks.
 A thorough understanding of concepts is needed for almost all topics so having a daily study routine is a must for all aspirants.

 I know it is very tough to find time during our busy banking hours.
-If you don’t have time for continuous 2 hrs then split the study hours into three or four sessions of 30 to 40 minutes a day.
+If you don’t have time for a continuous 2 hrs then split the study hours into three or four sessions of 30 to 40 minutes a day.
 Since the syllabus of CAIIB subjects covers many topics; an In-depth understanding of each topic is also needed to answer questions that test our knowledge, analytical skills, and problem-solving skills.
 So daily allocating a sufficient amount of study time is necessary.

 2. Not having a clear focus on an optional paper:

 Selecting the correct optional paper and having a clear focus on it, is a must for the successful completion of the CAIIB exam.
-Although Retail banking and Financial Banking are easy papers to clear, You need to choose your optional paper based on your knowledge, interesting areas in banking and career development.
+Although Retail banking and Financial Banking are easy papers to clear, You need to choose your optional paper based on your knowledge, interesting areas in banking, and career development.
 Don’t follow other recommendations for optional paper blindly.
-You have to analyze and decide your optional paper.
+You have to analyze and decide on your optional paper.

 Remember CAIIB is not only for increments; it also provides much useful theoretical knowledge in different areas of banking.